CheonMarlon/mind-ease/README.md

 ---

-## 📘 `User Manual` (Final Version)
+## 📘 User Manual

+Welcome to **MindEase** – your personal space for wellness and growth.
+This guide will walk you through how to use each feature of the application.

 ---

-# 🌿 MindEase User Manual
-**Your Personal Space for Wellness and Growth**
+### 🔐 1.
+Login / Signup

+- **Sign Up** if you're a new user by entering your email and password.
+- **Login** if you already have an account.
+- Upon login, you'll be redirected to your personal dashboard.

 ---

-## 🔐 Getting Started

-1. Click **Sign Up** to create a personal account
-2. Already registered?
-Click **Login**
-3. Once inside, you’ll be asked: “How are you feeling today?”
+### 😊 2.
+Emotion Tracker

+- On the home screen, select your **current emotion** from a set of 5 icons (e.g., Happy, Sad, Anxious).
+- You can submit one emotion entry per day.
+- Each entry is saved and used for generating personalized analytics.

 ---

-## 😊 Emotion Tracker & 📊 Analytics
+### 📊 3.
+Emotion Analytics

-- Choose how you feel from 5 emotion options (e.g., Happy, Sad, Anxious, Angry, Calm).
-- Each mood is stored securely in your dashboard.
-- Head to the **Analytics** section anytime to:
+- Navigate to the **Analytics** tab.
-  - See your mood trends over time (e.g., weekly charts)
+- View a **visual graph** showing how your mood has changed over time.
-  - Read **gentle interpretations or pep talks** based on your tracked emotions
+- Receive short **motivational messages** based on your emotional trends.
-  - Understand your emotional patterns for better awareness

 ---

-## 🧘 Meditation
+### 🧘 4.
+Meditation

+- Go to the **Meditation** section.
-- Pick a session: 1, 3, 5, or 10 minutes
+- Select a session duration: **1, 3, 5, or 10 minutes**.
-- Background music starts automatically
+- Soothing music will automatically play during your session.
-- Breathe, relax, and enjoy a peaceful moment
+- Sit back, relax, and focus on your breath.

 ---

-## ✍️ Journal
+### ✍️ 5.
+Journal

-- A simple and private writing space
-- No AI – just honest reflection
+- Open the **Journal** tab.
+- Type your thoughts, feelings, or reflections in a simple, clean writing space.
-- Entries are saved to your profile for you to revisit anytime
+- Entries are **private** and saved to your account.
+- There is **no AI analysis** – this space is fully yours.

 ---

-## 🎧 Podcast
+### 🎧 6.
+Podcast

+- Visit the **Podcast** tab.
-- Browse embedded YouTube videos focused on mental health, healing, motivation
+- Browse a curated list of **embedded YouTube videos** focused on:
+  - Motivation
+  - Mindfulness
+  - Mental health
-- Watch/listen directly within the app
+- Click to play directly in the app.
-- Updated playlists added regularly

 ---

-## 📚 Books
+### 📚 7.
+Books

+- Access the **Books** section.
-- Explore a growing library of free-to-read self-help books
+- Read digital versions of self-help and wellness-related books.
-- Great for boosting confidence, mindfulness, and emotional strength
+- Flip through pages at your own pace.

 ---

-## 🎨 Artspace
+### 🎨 8.
+Artspace

-- A digital canvas for doodling, sketching, or drawing
+- Navigate to **Artspace** to draw or doodle.
-- Express your thoughts visually
+- Express your emotions visually using a digital canvas.
-- Save and review your artworks inside your account
+- Use it for fun, creativity, or therapeutic expression.

 ---

-## 🧾 Tips for a Better Experience
+### 💡 Tips for Best Use

-- For full audio and animation support, use Chrome or Firefox
+- Use **Google Chrome** for the best performance.
-- Use headphones for immersive meditation and podcast sessions
+- Wear **headphones** for meditation and podcast sessions.
-- Visit your **Analytics** weekly to check in with yourself emotionally
-- Everything is private — your journey, your pace
+- Check in daily for better emotion tracking insights.
+- Your data is **100% private** – only you can see your entries and analytics.

 ---

+If you need help or encounter any issues, feel free to reach out via [GitHub Issues](https://github.com/your-username/mindease/issues).

+🫶 **Take it one breath at a time.
+This space is yours.**